Section 1 - History and governance

-SUNY Oswego was founded in 1861 as the Oswego Normal School by Edward Austin Sheldon, who adapted the object teaching technique or the Swiss educator Johann Pestalozzi to meet the academic needs of his day.
+SUNY Oswego was founded in 1861 as the Oswego Primary Teachers' Training School by Edward Austin Sheldon, who adapted the object teaching technique of the Swiss educator Johann Pestalozzi to meet the academic and educational needs of his day.
 The campus moved from the city of Oswego to the current lakeside location with the construction of Sheldon Hall in 1911-1913.

 Oswego's student body quadrupled during the 1960s and early 1970s, a time of building on campus as well.
 The current campus consists of 46 buildings with classroom, laboratory, residential, and athletic facilities.
-A new multi-use facility (Murano Campus Center) opened in fall, 2006.
+The Richard S. Shineman Center for Science, Engineering and Innovation is the newest, opening in fall 2013.
 Today, Oswego is one of 13 university colleges in the SUNY system.
-Nearly 8,000 students enroll annually, and there are over 50,000 living alumni.
-Oswego offers more than 100 academic programs leading to bachelor's degrees, master's degrees, and certificates of advanced study.
+More than 8,000 students enroll annually, and there are over 78,000 living alumni.
+Oswego offers more than 100 academic programs leading to bachelor's degrees, master's degrees and certificates of advanced study.

 State University of New York

-When founded in 1945, the university consolidated 29 state-operated but unaffiliated institutions whose varied histories of service dated as far back as 1816.
+When SUNY launched in 1948, the university consolidated 29 state-operated but unaffiliated institutions whose varied histories of service dated as far back as 1816.

 As a comprehensive public university, the State University provides a meaningful educational experience to the broadest spectrum of individuals.
-Nearly 367,000 students are pursuing traditional study in classrooms and laboratories or are working at home, at their own pace through the SUNY Learning Network (SLN) distance learning online system.
+Nearly 460,000 students are pursuing traditional study in classrooms and laboratories or are working at home, at their own pace through the SUNY Learning Network distance learning online system.

 Oswego is one of 13 university colleges in the SUNY system.
 Comprising the rest of the system are four university centers, two health science centers, five colleges of technology, five specialized colleges, two statutory colleges that are funded by the State University but located on private campuses, and 30 locally sponsored community colleges.